 Green, creative and full of tunes – the Vogtland region in southwest Saxony has a long tradition of musical instrument making and to this day, you can see how violins, tubas or trombones are manufactured by hand.
-Another centuries-old tradition, that of lacemaking, has also survived in this part of Saxony: Head to the small town of Plauen and visit Germany’s only lace museum to learn all about this craft.
+Another centuries-old tradition, that of lacemaking, has also survived in this part of Saxony: Head to the small town of Plauen and visit the "Thread Factory" (die Fabrik der Fäden) to learn all about the history of Vogtland textile industry and Plauen lace.
 Not enough, the region’s green forests and hills are perfect for hiking, cycling and mountain biking.
 And for relaxation and recharging, the spa towns of Bad Elster and Bad Brambach are just the ticket.

 Vogtland tips for you

 The Markneukirchen Musical Instrument Museum, one of the worldwide oldest of its kind, has a stunning collection of more than 4,000 instruments going back 350 years.

 Get on your bikes: At Bikewelt Schöneck, a wide range of trails awaits mountain bikers, including a daredevil “Roll & Rock” downhill track and a practice course for beginners.

 The Tannenberg mine southeast of Plauen is Saxony’s coldest visitor mine.
 The trip underground will impress – just don’t forget to wrap up warm!